Jannik-Hm/DNS-Updater/README.md

 ## Dependencies
 - requests
 - pyyaml
+- discord-webhook

-Install with `pip3 install requests pyyaml`
+Install with `pip3 install requests pyyaml discord-webhook`

 ## Development / Contribution
 This script is targeted to be expanded with other providers. <br>